Rmgs123/Android_Studio/README.md

 # Task 3

-This is a task where I created my activity with elements as such: BottomNavigationView and FragmentContainerView.
+This is a task where I created my activity with such elements: BottomNavigationView, FragmentContainerView.
 There are currently no way to create fragments so I left it all blank.

 Preview: